masyl/isomaton/doc/roadmap.md

 ## In Progress Release

 ### v0.7 - Compulsory Mechanics
-- Finish migration to the new Actor inheritance model
+- DONE: Finish migration to the new Actor inheritance model
 - When a collision occur between two actors, emit a "collision" event
 - Compulsion mechanics for Actors
 - Make the knight follow a "hunt" compulsion when a slime within 10 blocks